A lot of beginners don’t know that your website has hidden WordPress user insights that you can use to grow your business.

 For more details, see our complete conversion tracking guide for WordPress users.

 2. Enable Demographics and Interest Tracking in Google Analytics

-MonsterInsights allows you to easily tack user’s demographics and interest information for retargeting campaigns.
+MonsterInsights allows you to easily track users’ demographics and interest information for retargeting campaigns.

-Note: Demographics and interest based tracking is subject to privacy and cookie laws in different regions.
-Please check your target region laws and requirements before using this feature.
+Note: Demographics and interest-based tracking are subject to privacy and cookie laws in different regions.
+Please check your target region’s laws and requirements before using this feature.

-Next, you need to visit your Google Analytics account dashboard and switch to the Audience » Demographics » Overview tab from the left column.
+Next, you need to visit your Google Analytics account dashboard.

 3. Track GeoLocation in WordPress Lead Forms

 Geolocation data allows you to see a user’s geographic region when they submit a form.
 This allows you to offer a personalized user experience, target users in that particular region, and make other important decisions.